elizabethdeterman/End-git/README.md

 # My Git Project

->My Code for the git project
+>My Code for the git project and changes for conflict

 ## I'm in a feature branch